Marine Conservation Volunteering in South Africa

 For special considerations regarding projects in South Africa, please visit the South Africa page.

 From approximately November 20th to January 15th, the Marine Conservation in South Africa is closed to volunteers.
-This is a very busy administrative time for the local team due to the holidays, so volunteers will be unable to join the project during this time frame.
+This is a very busy administrative time for the local team due to the holidays, so volunteers are unable to join the project during this time frame.